7 FinTech Innovations Banks Should Watch to Gain an Edge In 2021

 Blockchain technology has long been identified as the “best candidate” to reduce such costs and introduce a higher level of automation.
-BNP Paribas has successfully placed this theory to a test and recently .
+BNP Paribas has successfully placed this theory to a test and recently completed a pilot for an end-to-end fund distribution transaction on the blockchain.
 Investors largely benefit from reduced transaction processing time, while the bank itself profits from a streamlined system experience, relevant for all fund types and geographies.

-According to , the ROI of blockchain-based financial technology for clearing and settlement operations is very lucrative:
+According to estimates, the ROI of blockchain-based financial technology for clearing and settlement operations is very lucrative:

 Peer-to-peer lending on blockchain

-The global P2P lending is expected to become a $1 trillion market , dominated by a number of popular FinTech startups such as Circle, Lendoit, and others.
+The global P2P lending is expected to become a $1 trillion market by 2025, dominated by a number of popular FinTech startups such as Circle, Lendoit, and others.

 That is unless banks will come up with innovative financial services to address this demand for faster, better and more streamlined lending process.
 Blockchain technology plays a key role in this case as it’s the ultimate “candidate” for simplifying the due diligence process for both parties.